im-tomu/fomu-workshop/docs/renode-zephyr.rst

 the Zephyr application follow the official `Zephyr Getting Started Guide <https://docs.zephyrproject.org/latest/getting_started/index.html>`__ up to point 4.
 On Linux you can follow the instructions from the point 5 on installing the Software Development Toolchain.
+The python version in the FOMU toolchain may not work; remove it from your PATH before attempting to build zephyr.
-For other operating systems, if you followed the instructions from the ``Required Software`` section of this tutorial, you should have a toolchain in ``PATH``.
+For other operating
+systems, if you followed the instructions from the ``Required Software`` section of this tutorial, you should have a toolchain in ``PATH``.